York Research Chair (Tier2) in Community-Based Participatory Research

-MPH (Maternal & Child Health and Epidemiology) , Berkeley
+MPH Maternal & Child Health and Epidemiology , University of California, Berkeley

-Drawing on the field of public health ethics, the team puts forth a platform that advocates for a dual focus on community and individual rights and respects multiple ethical norms and traditions.
-A paradigm shift is called for that brings together standard principles used by REBs and CBR principles into one unified ethics review paradigm for CBR.
-A review of current REB practices in Canada will be conducted to explore common HIV/AIDS related CBR ethical dilemmas to develop and pilot test an assessment tool for CBR ethics review.
+Drawing on the field of public health ethics, the team put forth a platform that advocated for a dual focus on community and individual rights and respect for multiple ethical norms and traditions.
+A paradigm shift was called for that brought together standard principles used by REBs and CBR principles into one unified ethics review paradigm for CBR.
+A review of REB practices in Canada was conducted that explored common HIV/AIDS-related CBR ethical dilemmas to develop and pilot test an assessment tool for CBR ethics review.

 Taking Action!
 Building Aboriginal Youth Leadership in HIV Prevention

-This is a national project working with six Aboriginal communities across Canada.
-We want to figure out how Aboriginal youth understand HIV in relation to their communities, cultures and colonization using arts-based methods.
-We also want to learn whether using art is an effective tool for working with youth to talk about HIV/AIDS.
+This was a national project that worked with six Aboriginal communities across Canada to figure out how Aboriginal youth understand HIV in relation to their communities, cultures and colonization using arts-based methods.
+The study also sought to learn whether using art is an effective tool for working with youth to talk about HIV/AIDS.

 - Scholar Award, Ontario HIV Treatment Network Award

 - Synapse Mentorship Award, Canadian Institutes of Health Research